spiraloid/Spiraloid-Toolkit-for-Blender/README.md

 WEIGHT PAINT Mode
 Ctrl shift Drag will drag a radial gradient of the current weight, tool and strength.
 Ctrl ALT Drag will drag a radial gradient of the current weight, tool and strength.
+X will toggle 0.0 or 1.0 weight

+Image Paint mode
+X will toggle black or white color

 EDIT Mode
 E edges